fernandozhs/neatnik/doc/link.md

 unsigned long int key
 ```

 A unique number which specifies the `Link`'s position relative to its neighboring `Node`s.
+&nbsp

 ```C++